 Selecting a school with programs aligned to your interests helps you gain relevant experience early and prepare effectively for residency.

-Across all schools, the mean GPA for the 2025 applicants was 3.67, while the mean GPA for matriculants was 3.81.
-The mean MCAT score was 506.3 for applicants and 512.1 for matriculants.
+According to the Association of American Medical Colleges (AAMC), the average GPA of all medical school applicants in the 2025-2026 admissions cycle was 3.67, while the average GPA for all medical school matriculants was 3.81.
+The average MCAT score for that same admissions cycle was 506.3 for applicants and 512.1 for matriculants.

 Highly ranked, research-focused schools set even higher benchmarks.
-For example, the Medical School Admissions Requirements (MSAR) database reports that NYU Grossman School of Medicine matriculants had a median MCAT score of 523 and a median GPA of 3.97.
+For example, the MSAR reports that NYU Grossman School of Medicine matriculants had a median MCAT score of 523 and a median GPA of 3.99.

 “GPA and MCAT are two objective pieces of data we have, as opposed to the rest of the application, which is more subjective,” Dr. Munoz says.
 “We use them to build an initial list and to ask, ‘Are we in the right range?’”